Beautiful Day: Writing and recording

 "Beautiful Day" originated from recording sessions held by U2 in a small room at Hanover Quay Studio in Dublin in the winter of 1999.
 In its earliest permutation, "Beautiful Day" was a different song called "Always", which was later released as a B-side.
 The song's genesis came from a chord sequence that lead vocalist Bono composed and that guitarist the Edge subsequently adapted.
 The group worked on the song for several days in the studio, but were unable to make much progress with it.
 The Edge said, "As a straight rock song, it was pretty ho-hum."
 Co-producer Daniel Lanois said: "the sound of it was a bit stuck in the barroom, and as usual our expectations were high.
 We wanted to feel the future and not just the past."

 Co-producer Brian Eno was frustrated with the lack of progress on the song, and early one morning, he and Lanois arrived in the studio before U2 to prepare some musical ideas.
 Eno created a rhythm on a drum machine, over which he added a piano part and synthesised strings.
 Lanois played a guitar part on a Fender Telecaster that was a third above the root of the Edge's guitar sequence, providing what he described as a "choral quality, like harmony singing".
 The producers' ideas proved to be musically inspiring to the band when they arrived and resumed work on the song.
 Lanois described the Edge's resulting guitar playing as "sounding like shattered, splintered metal coming at you like a meteor storm".
 Near the end of a 20-minute jam of the song, Bono sang, "It's a beautiful day, don't let it get away".
-After taking a lunch break, the producers thought that Bono's improptu vocal from the outro could be made into the song's chorus.
+After taking a lunch break, the producers thought that Bono's impromptu vocal from the outro could be made into the song's chorus.
 They quickly edited the vocal part into earlier sections of the jam, turning it into what would be the chorus of "Beautiful Day".